+We’ll show you, How to reset your WordPress admin password.
 WordPress is a free and open-source content management system (CMS) based on PHP and MySQL which you can use to create a beautiful website.
-As of April 2016, WordPress is used by more than 26.4% of the top 10 million websites worldwide.
+As of 2017, WordPress is used by more than 28.9% of the entire internet.

 Sometimes WordPress webmasters need to change their dashboard administrator password.
 Either they’ve forgotten their old password or they want to update it to a new, more secure strong password.
 This can be easily achieved using the “Lost your password?” option on the WP login form, but sometimes this way of resetting the password is not possible if an admin no longer has access to his email.